 Some customers might want to avoid confrontations and embarrassment and so will require a softer, more nuanced tone.
 Tailored messaging, personalised according to an individual’s preferences, is a critical modern debt collection best practice.

 These 6 best practices will transform your collections strategy going forward.
 However, there’s more to them than meets the eye.
-If you want to truly master modern debt collections then join us for our upcoming series of educational webinars, where we’ll cover each of these 6 topics in more detail.
+If you want to truly master modern debt collection then join us for our upcoming series of educational webinars, where we’ll cover each of these 6 topics in more detail.